 - How Annuities May Protect Your Retirement Income

 - Related Reading

 How will I pay for day-to-day essentials when I retire?

-When your regular paycheck ends, you still need to pay for housing, food, and healthcare.
-Preparing to manage these everyday expenses is an important part of planning for retirement, but you underestimate how much these things will cost if you’re like most people.
+You still need to pay for housing, food, and healthcare when your regular paycheck ends.
+Preparing to manage these everyday expenses is an essential part of planning for retirement, but you underestimate how much these things will cost if you’re like most people.

 Take healthcare, for instance; Medicare is not free.
-The more coverage you want, the more you will likely pay, but there is also this fact, people are living longer, and that could mean paying for more health problems as you age.
+The more coverage you want, the more you will likely pay, but there is also this fact that people live longer, which could mean paying for more health problems as you age.

 How will you afford it all?

-Lining up several income sources before you retire can put you in a better position to take care of necessary expenses and unforeseen circumstances during retirement.
+Lining up several income sources before you retire can put you in a better position to care for necessary expenses and unforeseen circumstances during retirement.
 For example, combining social security, a pension, drawing down assets, and an annuity may be the right approach.

 - When you stop working, social security will kick in, but it will only go so far.